NedaTizna/Medical-Schedule-System-SQL/Readme.md

    - 10 patients with phone numbers
    - A weekly schedule (Monday to Friday)

-## Key SQL Queries
-1. View all doctors:
-   `sql
-   SELECT * FROM Doctors;

-2. View all patients:
-SELECT * FROM Patients;

-3. View full schedule:
-SELECT * FROM Schedule;

-4. View all patients of Doctor Ali on Monday:
-SELECT d.Name AS Doctor, p.Name AS Patient, s.DayOfWeek, s.AppointmentTime
-FROM Schedule s
-JOIN Doctors d ON s.DoctorID = d.DoctorID
-JOIN Patients p ON s.PatientID = p.PatientID
-WHERE d.Name = 'Ali' AND s.DayOfWeek = 'Monday';

 Skills Practiced:
 SQL table design (with primary keys and foreign keys) Relational database schema creation
 Writing SELECT, JOIN, and filtering queries
 Inserting and organizing sample data

 Designing a scheduling system for a medical clinic